All Episodes

 Great bunch of people there.

-Twentieth anniversary week rolls on here at the EIB network.
+20th anniversary week rolls on here at the EIB Network.

-By the way, uh uh permit me a brief reaction here to the uh column I just read by Robin Lacoff rhymes with in the uh San Francisco Chronicle.
+By the way, permit me a brief reaction to the column I just read by Robin Lakoff rhymes with in the San Francisco Chronicle.

 I understand you're mad, ladies.

-What is it what is it about Mrs. Clinton that inspires this never-ending hate driven anger, which is based on some sense of entitlement that you women must have.
+What is it about Mrs. Clinton that inspires this never-ending hatred and anger, which is based on some sense of entitlement that you women must have?

 I mean, we men, we've been losing elections for years, close ones, stolen ones.